Capt. Rick Grassett’s Sarasota, FL Fishing Forecast for December 2022

 E-mail snookfin@aol.com

-Spotted Seatrout has reopened to harvest in southwest Florida with a 3 fish per person, bag limit and a 6 fish boat limit.
+Spotted Seatrout regulations have changed in southwest Florida to a 3 fish per person, bag limit and a 6 fish boat limit.
 Trout must be from 15”-19” with one allowed per vessel over 19”.
-I feel that it’s important to protect these larger trout, which are usually female breeders.
-Snook remains closed to harvest in the Charlotte Harbor area.
-Full regulations and details can be viewed at https://myfwc.com/ .
+In my opinion it’s important to protect larger trout, which are usually female breeders.
+Full regulations and details for all species can be viewed at https://myfwc.com/ .

 Tight Lines,